MikeDanaher/mikedanaher.github.io/_posts/2014-10-28-when-it-all-clicked.md

 What's nice about both interfaces and abstraction is that they compliment each other quite well.
-If you want to test whether you have a clean abstraction, see if your object can be replaced by a similar object and still function.
+If you want to test whether you have a clean abstraction, see if your object can be replaced by a mock object and still function.
 If you have clean boundaries and well defined interfaces, it should be trivial to swap objects.